-Cable TV Access: All residence halls and on-campus apartments are cable-ready, receiving local channels as well as channels like Disney, MTV, Comedy Central, Animal Planet and Nickelodeon.
+Cable TV Access: All residence halls and on-campus apartments are cable-ready, receiving local channels as well as major network stations.

 There is one cable connection per room in the residence halls and one connection per bedroom and living room in the on-campus apartments.
 The cost of cable is included in student housing fees.
 Students may not upgrade their service to include premium channels like HBO or Cinemax (see below for a complete list of channels).
 Students having issues with their cable connection should contact the Service Desk at 615.460.8888.